ory/docs/docs/keto/configure-deploy.md

 ## Working with the CLI

-Let's examine how we can work with the CLI to manage ORY Keto.
-We will use the ORY Access Control Policy Engine (`/engines/acp/ory`) with the `exact` matcher and define policies and check if certain users are allowed to do certain things.
+Let's explore managing ORY Keto via the CLI.
+We will use the ORY Access Control Policy Engine (`/engines/acp/ory`) with the `exact` matcher, define policies, and check if particular users are allowed to do certain things.
-Let's create the first policy:
+Let's create our first policy:

 ```
 $ mkdir policies